orlamadden/orlamadden/README.md

 <h2 align="center">Hey!
 My name is Orla Madden. 👋🤓</h2>
-<p>I'm a UX Product Designer from Ireland.
-Recently completed a diploma in Full Stack Software Development.
+<p>I'm a Senior UX Designer from Ireland.
+Currently pursuing a Masters in Data Science and Analysis.
 Welcome to my profile where you will find a bunch of stuff that I like to build and neglect.</p>

 🌱 I’m currently learning Python and R.
 🔭 I’m currently doing an MSc. in Data Science and Analysis.